bitrise-io/devcenter/_articles/en/deploy/ios-deploy/deploying-an-ios-app-to-itunes-connect.md

 ---
 You can deploy an app to iTunes Connect (rebranded as App Store Connect) to:

-* invite testers on Testflight
+* Invite testers on Testflight.
-* release your app on the App Store
+* Release your app on the App Store.

 On Bitrise, you can either simply just upload your binary to iTunes Connect or you can also submit it for review.